 The Board acknowledges the importance of internal audit function and has outsourced its internal audit function to an independent professional accounting and consulting firm, BDO Governance Advisory Sdn Bhd as part of its efforts to provide adequate and effective internal control systems.
-The performance of internal audit function is carried out as per the annual audit plan approved by the Audit and Risk Management Committee.
+The performance of internal audit function is carried out as per the annual audit plan approved by the Audit Committee.

 The internal audit adopts a risk-based approach in developing its audit plan which addresses all the core auditable areas of the Group based on their risk profile.
 The audit focuses on high risk area to ensure that an adequate action plan has in place to improve the controls in place.
 The audit ascertains that the risks are effectively mitigated by the controls.
-On a quarterly basis or earlier as appropriate, the internal auditors report to the Audit and Risk Management Committee on areas for improvement.
+On a quarterly basis or earlier as appropriate, the Internal Auditors report to the Audit Committee on areas for improvement.
 The highlighted areas will be followed up closely to determine the extent of their recommendations that have been implemented by the management.

-The Group's risk management and internal control system covered key operating companies within the Group but does not apply to its associated company, Pinang Water Ltd. as the Group does not exercise day to day absolute control over this entity.
+The Group's risk management and internal control system covered key operating companies within the Group.